anistark/wasm_blog/README.md

     └── main.rs
 ```

-In this part, the blog supports single article view.
+In this part, the blog supports multiple articles and styling.

-Next in part-2 we'll add multiple articles...